u-fire/ECSalinity/README.md

 and get all the board components at [Mouser](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=02223dd686)

 #### What it is
 An ATTiny85 programmed as an I2C slave, a DS18B20 waterproof temperature probe, and a two-electrode EC probe.
 It measures conductance and converts it into a temperature-compensated Siemen.
 From that value, it derives PPM and salinity.
-It is accurate to ~0.5mS in seawater, and to within ~0.05mS in the hydroponic or freshwater range.
+Any two-electrode probe can be used, including a hand-made probe.

 #### Using it
 An Arduino-compatible [library](https://github.com/u-fire/ECSalinity) is provided to make using the probe easy and there is extensive [documentation](http://ufire.co/ECSalinity/) on the use and setup of the device.